omiq/8bitworkshop-rgc/README.md

 - Ensure php-fpm can traverse parents of the webroot and write to the configured userfiles directory (e.g. `/tmp/userfiles`).

 This configuration is confirmed working and should be the reference for future changes.

+#### Download Program (.ssd) for BBC BASIC

+- The IDE extracts tokenized BASIC directly from the running emulator memory.
+- PAGE is read from `&18/&19`, page-aligned (`addr & 0xFF00`).
+If needed, byte order is swapped; final fallback is `0x1900`.
+- VARTOP is read from `&12/&13`.
+- The memory slice `[PAGE..VARTOP)` is written as `PROGRAM` with load/exec = PAGE using the `AcornDFSdisc` class.
+- A `!BOOT` file is included so the disk `CHAIN"PROGRAM"` automatically.
+- If tokenized memory is not available, SSD export is blocked to avoid invalid images.

 ---